-Your vehicle's V8 engine may have Active Fuel Management[TM].
-This system allows the engine to operate on either all or half of its cylinders, depending on your driving conditions.
+The vehicle's V8 engine may have Active Fuel Management[TM].
+This system allows the engine to operate on either all or half of its cylinders, depending on driving conditions.

-When less power is required, such as cruising at a constant vehicle speed, the system will operate in the half cylinder mode, allowing your vehicle to achieve better fuel economy.
-When greater power demands are required, such as accelerating from a stop, passing, or merging onto a freeway, the system will maintain full-cylinder operation.
+When less power is required, such as cruising at a constant vehicle speed, the system will operate in the half cylinder mode, allowing the vehicle to achieve better fuel economy.
+When greater power is required, such as accelerating from a stop, passing, or merging onto a freeway, the system will maintain full-cylinder operation.